Moataz-Habib/Single-Category-Object-Detection/README.md

 ## Model Training and Testing

 The data is divided into 60% training, 20% validation, and 20% testing sets.
-The dataset is structured as follows:
+The directory structure is as follows:

 dataset/
 ├── train/